ogcio/govie-services-profile/apps/profile-api/README.md

-# Life Events Profile API
+# Gov-IE - Profile API
-This API is used to manage user profiles for Life Events.
+This application is used to manage user profiles for Gov-IE.